ebront08/goodreadmegenerator/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 # Installation
-The following necessary dependencies must be installed to run the application properly: Inquirer
+The following necessary dependencies must be installed to run the application properly: a
 # Usage
-In order to use this app, Start by running node ./index.js in your terminal.
-Then follow the prompts.
+In order to use this app, a
 # License
-This project is licensed under the MIT license.
+This project is licensed under the a license.
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)
 # Contributions
-​Contributors: Tristan Ebron
+​Contributors: a
 # Tests
-The following is needed to run tests: Node.js
+The following is needed to run tests: a
 # Questions
-If you have any questions about the repository contact Tristan Ebron directly at : ebront08@gmail.com.
+If you have any questions about the repository contact a directly at : a.